talenguyen/talenguyen.github.io/_posts/2016-05-28-start-genymotion-player-command.md

 tags: [ 'genymotion', 'android' ]
 ---

 I am very lazy.
 So, I am trying to use Keyboard to replace Mouse clicks as many as possible.
-But, open Genymotion player always take me a lot clicks.
+But, open Genymotion player always take me a lot of clicks.
 I am not happy with that.

 ## Professional way